eclipse/paho.mqtt.rust/README.md

 - If all else fails, you may need to set the specific location of the library with an environment variable.
 For example, on Windows, you may need to do something like this:

     set OPENSSL_DIR=C:\OpenSSL-Win64

+### Minimum Supported Rust Version (MSRV)

+**v1.54.0**

+This package uses async/await and thus requires an Edition 2018 compiler or newer.
+Although it may build and work with slightly older versions of the compiler than v1.54, this is the oldest version being tested and maintained by the developers.

 ## Developing the Crate